About Canadian Rug Hooking

 McCord Museum

-To explore McCord Museum Online Collection, use the keywords "rug, carpet, mat or hooked rug" in the quick search tool.
+Look into McCord Museum Collections, visiting the Online Collections website section.
+You can use the keywords "rug, carpet, mat or hooked rug" in the quick search tool.

 Websites, Books & Others